 - 1 teaspoon of vanilla extract

 - 1 cup of sugar (you may not use it all)

 - Cut the pineapple into small pieces.

-- Let it cool to room temperature, add pineapple, vanilla extract and blend until all the ingredients are liquified.
+- Let it cool to room temperature, add vanilla extract and blend until all the ingredients are liquified.